d1solis/Machine-Learning-Project/README.md

 ## Features
 ### Data Preprocessing:
 - Ordinal Encoding for binary features (e.g., "hair", "feathers" in the zoo dataset) to represent true/false values.
-- One-Hot Encoding for multi-class categorical features (e.g., "legs" in the zoo dataset, "doors" in the car dataset).
+- One-Hot Encoding for multi-class categorical features (e.g., "legs" in the zoo dataset).
 Handling numerical features in the Iris dataset.

 ### Data Cleaning:
 - Removal of missing or inconsistent data to ensure accurate analysis.